-Technology disruption becomes a sensitive matter when it comes to the business changes that can make huge impact on the world.
-The biggest tech leaders are competing to power the next generation of education, entertainment and communication with their smart and intelligent functionality into their apps.
+Technology disruption becomes a sensitive matter when it comes to business changes that can make a huge impact on the world.
+The biggest tech leaders are competing to power the next generation of education, entertainment, and communication with their smart and intelligent functionality in their apps.
 Many of them are successfully disrupting regular reality by implementing augmented, virtual and mixed reality.

 By 2020, 30% of all B2B companies will employ some kind of AI to augment at least one of their primary sales processes. – Gartner

 Today, in just few years, Artificial Intelligence (AI) embedded in many products along with other emerging technologies that consumers and companies use regularly.
 Undoubtedly, we have adopted AI technology rapidly and integrated it into our daily lives.
 This is also the case with Extended reality (XR) – the new umbrella term for augmented reality (AR), virtual reality (VR) and mixed reality (MR).

 Here are a few incredible instances where AI can augment Extended Reality (XR) with its intelligence.

 Artificial Intelligence combined with any of the XR technology is a strong combination for educating and training the next generation.
 This combination of AI with AR/VR/MR has the potential to establish education industry and give every individual a chance to learn.

 For example, some medical institutes provide countless hours of virtual surgeries so that students of medical institutes can encounter every problem before they go for surgery.
 Stanford Medicine is one of these popular institutes among other hospitals and medical schools implementing virtual technology to offer improved and quicker training for doctors and surgeons.